 What Is Guardianship?

-Guardianship is a legal relationship in which someone (the guardian) is authorized by the clerk of superior court to be substitute decision maker for an incompetent adult (the ward).
-Incompetence is determined in a court proceeding and means an adult is unable to manage his own affairs, or is unable to make important decisions.
+Guardianship is a legal relationship in which someone (the guardian) is authorized by the clerk of the superior court to be a substitute decision-maker for an incompetent adult (the ward).
+Incompetence is determined in a court proceeding and means an adult is unable to manage his own affairs or is unable to make important decisions.

 What Are the Types of Guardianship in North Carolina?

 The type of guardianship and the extent of power the guardian has are both determined by a judge based on the needs of the ward.
 In North Carolina, you could be appointed a guardian of the person, a guardian of the estate, or a general guardian.
 As guardian of the person, you might make decisions such as:

 - What social services the ward receives.

 As a guardian of the estate of a ward, you might be given the authority to do things such as:

 - Receive and cash retirement or Social Security checks in the ward’s name

 As a general guardian, you will have the authority of both a guardian of the person and guardian of the estate.